MoseyQAQ/MoseyQAQ/README.md

 # Welcome
 I am mosey.
 I use python3 for pre and post-processing of the atomic simulation.
+I am learning CPP.

 ## Education
 * Materials science and engineering, Ningbo University, Yangming College, 2020-present